MarcoCiaramella/cpu-web-miner/README.md

 # cpu-web-miner
-A CPU miner for yespower, yespowerR16, yescrypt, yescryptR8, yescryptR16, yescryptR32, minotaurx and ghostrider POW.
+A CPU miner for yespower, yespowerR16, yescrypt, yescryptR8, yescryptR16, yescryptR32, minotaurx, ghostrider and power2B POW.

 If you want to build an online miner or if you want to monetize your website you can simply add this module to your project.
 ## Usage